gm1wkr/Front-End-Experiments/Consta/README.md

 * Make better use of header on wide screen (address maybe)

 ### Hero Section
 The Hero section does replicate the original design but the pseudo element beneath the hero image does not add to the design much.
-A subtle curve may have worked better?
+A subtle curve or an image clip path may have worked better?

 * remove the offset border pseudo element.
 * balance whole section vertically